By Clyde Hughes | AC JosepH Media

 The Path Less Traveled

 “Coming from a single-parent home, and not having the financial resources to attend a four-year institution, my only option was to stay close to home.
-Luckily for me my mother reminded me of the value of taking a unique path, an alternative route, a path less traveled,” he added.
+Luckily for me, my mother reminded me of the value of taking a unique path, an alternative route, a path less traveled,” he added.

-Moreno told Front Runner New Jersey/La Prensa his job is the “perfect match” not only for his skill set, but his desire to achieve.
+Moreno told Front Runner New Jersey/La Prensa his job is the “perfect match” not only for his skill set, but for his desire to achieve.

 “This is something that I love doing and I am very much passionate about,” Moreno said.
 “This position is the continuation of the work that I was already doing out in the community as a community leader and advocate.
-I get to continue to support my community through different programs and inactivates that truly create an impact in the lives of others.
+I get to continue to support my community through different programs and activities that truly create an impact in the lives of others.

 Passionate About Education, Community

 “I have the ability in this role to truly be myself, get creative and continue my passion of supporting my community.
 I am very thankful to have the support of my current dean [Atlantic Cape Dean of Students Paula Davis] and the entire college as we continue to work towards supporting the needs of not only our current students, but our surrounding communities in which we serve, which to me is the best part of the job.”

 Moreno credited Davis as a mentor who believed in him and “placed trust in me, in every role and responsibility I took on during my time in Student Services.”

 “I am tasked with creating and continuing to have meaningful partnerships on behalf of Atlantic Cape, with a special focus within the Atlantic City community, for the betterment of the community in which we serve,” Moreno said.